CirroBuild/Frosti/README.md

 # Introduction
-Frosti's goal is to enable devs to abstract the step of infrastructure provisioning entirely and simply write their applicaiton code.
-Our infrastructure interpreter scans the applicaiton and automatically provisions the optimal infrastructure for each enviornment.
+Frosti's goal is to enable devs to abstract the step of infrastructure provisioning entirely and simply write their application code.
+Our infrastructure interpreter scans the application and automatically provisions the optimal infrastructure for each enviornment.
 Think of us as Python or Java as compared to C. For a lot of solutions, the simplicity of the language outweighs the performance hit.

 See www.frostibuild.com for more info.